AndreyTretyak/AudiobookGenerator/README.md

 # Audiobook Generator

-Plan: Generate m4b from ebub/fb2
+Plan: Generate m4b from epub/fb2
-Current: generate wav from txt
+Current: generate wav from epub

 ## Using New Repo